yuanfang90/yuanfang90.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a postdoctoral associate in the [Department of Biostatistics](https://www.bu.edu/sph/about/departments/biostatistics/) at [Boston University School of Public Health](https://www.bu.edu/sph/).
 I am a statistician and data scientist working on health outcomes, biomarkers, and statistical/machine learning with applications in bioinformatics.

+I am an assistant professor of Biostatistics in the [Department of Phramceutical Sciences](https://www.binghamton.edu/pharmacy-and-pharmaceutical-sciences/departments/pharmaceutical-sciences/index.html) at [Binghamton University School of Pharmacy and Pharamceutical Sciences](https://www.binghamton.edu/pharmacy-and-pharmaceutical-sciences/).
+I also have a courtesy title at the [Department of Mathematics and Statistics](http://www2.math.binghamton.edu/p), where I received my PhD.

-At BU, I work with [Dr. Kathryn Lunetta](https://www.bu.edu/sph/profile/kathryn-lunetta/) and [Dr. Joanne Murabito](https://www.bumc.bu.edu/busm/profile/joanne-murabito/) on the project studying the role of peripheral immune cells in cognitive aging in the [Framingham Offspring Study](https://framinghamheartstudy.org/).
-We perform analyses to investigate associations between circulating immune cell phenotypes in the pro-inflammatory and regulatory pathways with cognitive decline, dementia and Alzheimer's disease.
-I also have an interest in modeling heterogeneity in cognitive function trajectories in the FHS participants.
+Before joinning Binghamton SOPPS I was a postdoctoral associate in the [Department of Biostatistics](https://www.bu.edu/sph/about/departments/biostatistics/) at [Boston University School of Public Health](https://www.bu.edu/sph/) under the supervision of [Dr. Kathryn Lunetta](https://www.bu.edu/sph/profile/kathryn-lunetta/) and [Dr. Joanne Murabito](https://www.bumc.bu.edu/busm/profile/joanne-murabito/).
+We perform analyses to investigate associations between circulating immune cell and inflammatory biomarkers with cognitive decline, dementia and Alzheimer's disease.

-I received my PhD in Statistics from the [Department of Mathematical Sciences](https://www2.math.binghamton.edu/p) at [Binghamton University](https://www.binghamton.edu/) in 2020 under the guidance of [Dr. Sanjeena Dang (Subedi)](https://sites.google.com/view/sanjeena/home?authuser=0).
+I received my PhD in Mathematical Sciences with a concentration on Statistics in 2020 under the guidance of [Dr. Sanjeena Dang (Subedi)](https://sites.google.com/view/sanjeena/home?authuser=0).
 My PhD dissertation focused on developing various model-based clustering algorithm for non-Gaussian data.

 # Interest